 You can register to audition or take the SHSAT in your MySchools account or through your school counselor.
 When you register, you will indicate which testing Specialized High Schools you wish to attend, and in what order of preference.

-Tip: Read more about the process of applying to the testing Specialized High School under the tab "Take the Specialized High Schools Admissions Test" and at schools.nyc.gov/SHS.
+Tip: Read more about the process of applying to the testing Specialized High School at schools.nyc.gov/SHS.
 You can learn more about each of these schools in the MySchools directory and on their websites.

 Who Can Audition and Test?

-All students who live in New York City and are either current eight grade or first-time ninth grade students can apply, register, sit for, and receive results for SHS admissions.
-Eligible students who register by the deadline can audition and/or take the SHSAT.
+All students eligible to apply to high school are also eligible to apply, register, sit for, and receive results for SHS admissions.
+Eligible students who register by the respective deadlines can audition and/or take the SHSAT.

 The New York City Department of Education is committed to ensuring that our programs, services, and activities are accessible to staff, members of the school community, students, and family members with accessibility needs.
 We assess all of our buildings on a continuing basis to determine which schools are accessible to individuals with accessibility needs.
 All Specialized High School test and audition sites are accessible for students with accessibility needs.
-For the most up-to-date information on the accessibility of each school, visit their website.
+For the most up-to-date information on the accessibility of each school, visit the building accessibility page.

 Accommodations for LaGuardia High School Auditions and the SHSAT

 The purpose of testing accommodations is to allow students with disabilities and limited English proficiency to participate in assessments on equal basis with their peers.
 Testing accommodations provide the opportunity for eligible students to demonstrate mastery of skills and knowledge without being limited or unfairly restricted due to the effects of a disability or language proficiency.

 For the latest information on testing accommodations for these schools, please check the Specialized High Schools page: click on the "Accommodations for the SHSAT and LaGuardia High School Auditions" section.